fresns/plugins/README.md

 - Users should read the [installation](https://fresns.org/guide/install.html) and [usage](https://fresns.org/guide/using.html) documentation.
 - Extensions developers should read the [extension documentation](https://fresns.org/extensions/) and [database structure](https://fresns.org/database/).
 - For client developers (web or app), please read the [API reference](https://fresns.org/api/) documentation.

-## Repository Introduction

-### FresnsEmail

-Fresns official development of the SMTP sending method of mail plugin.

-### AqSms

-"AQ SMS Plugin" is a plugin developed by community developers to integrate the SMS services of two service providers, "AliCloud" and "Tencent Cloud".

-### QiNiu

-QiNiu is a QiNiu Cloud storage service plugin developed by community developers.

-### WeChatMp

-WeChatMp is a dedicated plugin for WeChat Mini Program, which is used to provide functions such as WeChat login and operation settings for Mini Program.

-### WeChatSa

-WeChatSa is a WeChat login plugin, based on Official Accounts Platform, for websites to use WeChat for quick login use.

-### WeChatApp

-WeChatSa is a WeChat login plugin, based on the WeChat open platform, for App to use WeChat for quick login use.

 ## Contributing